 - Mix all ingredients thoroughly.

 - Roll out to 1/4 inch thickness.
 Cut into shapes with a cookie cutter.
-(You can buy cookie cutters shaped like dog bones if you wish.)
+(It’s fun to use cookie cutters shaped like dog bones.)

 - Bake for 35-40 minutes in a 350-degree oven.